 Recycle Old PVC Into Flat Sheets

 When you think about PVC, you’re probably like me, and consider it as a tube.
 Well, it’s pretty easy to get it into flat material for the shop.
 I flattened a 4″ piece of schedule 40 PVC in about 20 minutes.
-You just need a heat gun and a flat surface.
+You just need a heat gun, similar to the Shrinkfast shrink wrap gun (which should do the trick), and a flat surface.

 Odds are, you’ve got loads of the stuff sitting around the house.
 Why not recycle it into something useful?